Information for patients

 What is a surgical site infection?

 There are lots of germs on our skin and around us.
 Most of them are harmless, but a few can cause infections.
-Our skin protects us from these harmful germs.
+Our skin normally protects us from these harmful germs.

 When do surgical site infections develop?